-not all employers want or need incentives;

-- not all employers who receive incentives will receive the maximum amount, and the amount of the incentive must be linked to the employer's commitments; - job skill levels and complexity and length of training required vary; - the amount of the incentive can be related to the cost of the participant's wages and may cover 100 percent of the wages for the entire placement where it is identified that it will be required to meet the employment goals of a participant b) Individual Supports
+- not all employers can want or need incentives; - not all employers who receive incentives will receive the maximum amount, and the amount of the incentive must be linked to the employer's commitments; - job skill levels and complexity and length of training required vary:

+the amount of the incentive can be related to the cost of the participant's wages and may cover 100 percent of the wages for the entire placement where it is identified that it will be required to meet the employment goals of a participant b) Individual Employment and Training Supports

-There are two categories of individual supports:
+There are three categories of individual supports:

-- 1. Pre-Employment Service Stipend - 2.
-Job Placement Support
+- 1. Pre-Employment Service Stipend

+- 2. Job Placement Support

+- 3. Training/Skills Enhancement Support